LaphaeL12304/LaphaeL-aicmd/README.md

 ### Step 4: Launch

 - Launch the program by typing `aicmd` in the terminal
-- The first launch requires entering the API key (Gemini's API key can be obtained free from[Google AI Studio](aistudio.google.com))
+- The first launch requires entering the API key (Gemini's API key can be obtained free from [Google AI Studio](aistudio.google.com))
 - Ensure your network environment can connect to the AI

 ## 🔧Setting Up AI